OpenGene/fastp/README.md

 9. visualize quality control and filtering results on a single HTML page (like FASTQC but faster and more informative).
 10. split the output to multiple files (0001.R1.gz, 0002.R1.gz...) to support parallel processing.
 Two modes can be used, limiting the total split file number, or limitting the lines of each split file.
 11. support long reads (data from PacBio / Nanopore devices).
-12. support streaming to STDOUT
+12. support reading from STDIN and writing to STDOUT
 13. support interleaved input
 14. ...